68 Hashers have registered

 Public transport from airport

-The journey between the Airport and the City Centre takes approx. 44 minutes by tram and trams run between 5:45 a.m. and 1 a.m.
+A tram station is situated one floor below ground level in the terminal forecourt.
+The journey between the Airport and the City Centre takes approx. 44 minutes by tram and trams run between 5:45 a.m. and 4 a.m. depending on day of the week.
 Check the timetable (in Norwegian) HERE for more details.

 There is a local bus service to/from the Airport but this is not recommended because it (probably) takes longer than the tram and you must change buses at least once, and all for the same price as taking the tram.